LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ## How to use

       Tables come in many different forms and sizes.
-Which table you should use is often dependant to its content and background color.
+Which table you should use is often dependant to its content and background colour.
 The default table looks like the one directly below and is of a "compressed" variant, hence the "small" and `.table-sm` markup.
 This is due to tables in LF applications usually have a lot of content.

       ### Variations